 Catch the wind to slow your descent.

 A momentary lapse from the daily mundane allows me to reduce the pointless minutia from the important undertones of life.
 Perception, or at least what we believe to be perception, clouds our lives.
-Agendas, alliances and associations create the rationale which leads to interactions that are full of bluster and benign sentiments.
+Agendas, alliances, and associations create the rationale which leads to interactions that are full of bluster and benign sentiments.
 These fallacies are what I pretend to know.

 The determinable and discernable statements are anything but innocuous.
 Characters take on the role of self and society.
-A quiet essence looms over each image though ostensibly there is lightness to many of the ideals presented.
-Vulnerability is created through the incorporation of the text, characters and materiality to embody the emotive imagery.
+A quiet essence looms over each image though ostensibly there is a lightness to many of the ideals presented.
+Vulnerability is created through the incorporation of the text, characters, and materiality to embody the emotive imagery.

 A warm, passive calm is evoked in the flattened collages momentarily before the weight of the presupposed phrasing.
-Sorrow and happiness, life and death, curiosity and blatancy, rational and otherwise are the motives used in this body of works that symbolizes nothing but is felt by everyone.
+Sorrow and happiness, life and death, curiosity and blatancy, rational and otherwise are the motives used in this body of works that symbolize nothing but is felt by everyone.